 Orlando Equity is a small management firm serving Central Florida communities since 2001.
-Principle Broker, Bridgette Ross has been working in the field of Real Estate and Property Management for over twenty years.
+Principal Broker, Bridgette Ross has been working in the field of Real Estate and Property Management for over twenty years.
 Bridgette developed a business plan to provide Owners and Associations solutions affordably to increase their financial stability and allow them to spend their funds on improving their valuable assets.
 Over the years, a team of talented professionals was assembled into what can be described as a supportive, astute group of intuitive individuals that are accomplished in every aspect of the management field.

 Our experienced Management team will take the initiative on providing professional support to effectively secure qualified tenants for vacant units and providing the Owners with much needed cash flow on their investments.
 Our team is trained in the most current legislation impacting Landlord Tenant regulation will provide valuable, accurate support for compliance with all regulations.

 As a small firm, Orlando Equity has the flexibility to adapt to a variety of Owner needs.
 Our goal is the longevity of our relationship with Owners and Tenants we serve by providing sensible solutions and effective service to our clients.

 Orlando Equity is a full service Management Company offering the following services:

 Orlando Equity management tools (tailored to meet the needs of the Client) include:

 - Marketing of Units (Vacant or Pending Vacancy)